ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

 ---
-description: This tutorial will show you how to setup a Chainlink node with the Avalanche Fuji Testnet and create dApp smart contracts utilizing a Chainlink node.
+description: This tutorial will show you how to setup a Chainlink node with the Avalanche Fuji Testnet and create dapp smart contracts utilizing a Chainlink node.
 ---

-# How to Configure and Use Your Own Chainlink Node And External Adapter In Your Avalanche dApp
+# How to Configure and Use Your Own Chainlink Node And External Adapter In Your Avalanche dapp

 ## Introduction

-This tutorial will show you how to setup a Chainlink node with the Avalanche Fuji Testnet and create dApp smart contracts to connect to the Chainlink node.
+This tutorial will show you how to setup a Chainlink node with the Avalanche Fuji Testnet and create dapp smart contracts to connect to the Chainlink node.

 We at [red·dev](https://www.red.dev) needed to do learn how to do this for our current software project under development, [RediYeti](https://www.rediyeti.com).
-In our case, we needed our dApp (on the C-Chain) to gather information from the Avalanche P-Chain, and because Avalanche does not allow this natively, we built a Chainlink adapter to do this job.
+In our case, we needed our dapp (on the C-Chain) to gather information from the Avalanche P-Chain, and because Avalanche does not allow this natively, we built a Chainlink adapter to do this job.

-You, however, can follow this same methodology to gather any real-world information that your dApp needs, by following this tutorial and just designing your Chainlink adapter to gather different information.
+You, however, can follow this same methodology to gather any real-world information that your dapp needs, by following this tutorial and just designing your Chainlink adapter to gather different information.

 In this tutorial, we describe each step of setting up the environment by hand.